For Release: Monday, January 4, 2016

-The five states with the highest per capita gun death rates in 2013 were Alaska, Louisiana, Alabama, Mississippi, and Wyoming.
+The state with the highest per capita gun death rate in 2014 was Alaska, followed by Louisiana.
 Each of these states has extremely lax gun violence prevention laws as well as a higher rate of gun ownership.
-The state with the lowest gun death rate in the nation was Hawaii, followed by Massachusetts, New York, Connecticut, and Rhode Island.
+The state with the lowest gun death rate in the nation was Hawaii, followed by Rhode Island.
 Each of these states has strong gun violence prevention laws and a lower rate of gun ownership.

 America’s gun death rates — both nationwide and in the states — dwarf those of other industrialized nations.
-In 2011, the gun death rate in the United Kingdom was 0.23 per 100,000 and in Australia the gun death rate was 0.86 per 100,000.
-(Data for these countries is available at GunPolicy.org, hosted by the Sydney School of Public Health at the University of Sydney in Australia).
+The gun death rate in the United Kingdom was 0.23 per 100,000 in 2011, and in Australia the gun death rate was 0.93 per 100,000 in 2013.
+(These are the most recent years for which data is available.
+Data for these countries is available at GunPolicy.org, hosted by the Sydney School of Public Health at the University of Sydney in Australia.)

 State gun death rates are calculated by dividing the number of gun deaths by the total state population and multiplying the result by 100,000 to obtain the rate per 100,000, which is the standard and accepted method for comparing fatal levels of gun violence.